kirazero17/aws-fcj-workshop-tags/content/5-CI-CD/5.3-CodePipeline/_index.md

 For this section you will create a CloudFormation stack to build your IAM resources.
 See IAM Documentation for more information on IAM.

-1. In your AWS Cloud9 environment, runn the following commands in the terminal to pull down the CloudFormation YAML file into a newly created directory:
+1. In your AWS Cloud9/VSCode Server environment, runn the following commands in the terminal to pull down the CloudFormation YAML file into a newly created directory:

     ```bash
     cd ~/environment